International Force East Timor: Background

 Indonesia invaded East Timor in 1975 and annexed the former Portuguese colony.
-The annexation was recognised by few nations (including Australia and the United States) and was resisted by many East Timorese.
+The East Timorese resistance movement Falintil resisted the annexation.
+The annexation by Indonesia was not recognised by the United Nations, but was recognised by one state, Australia, in 1979.
 Cold War security concerns were emphasised, while foreign powers also placed high importance on good relations with Indonesia and were largely reluctant to assist a push for independence as a result.
 However, following the fall of long-serving Indonesian President Suharto, the new president, B. J. Habibie, was prepared to grant East Timor special autonomy.

 In late 1998, the Australian prime minister, John Howard, with his foreign minister, Alexander Downer, drafted a letter to Habibie supporting the idea of autonomy but incorporating a suggestion that the long-term issue of East Timorese self-determination could best be defused by providing the East Timorese with an opportunity for a plebiscite after a substantial period of autonomy.
 The explicit comparison was with the Matignon Accords involving France and New Caledonia.
 The letter upset Habibie, who saw it as implying Indonesia was a "colonial power", and he decided in response to announce a snap referendum to be conducted within six months.

 News of the proposal provoked a violent reaction from pro-Indonesian militia in East Timor.
 The Indonesian army did not intervene to restore order.
 At a summit in Bali, Howard told Habibie that a United Nations peacekeeping force should oversee the process.
 Habibie rejected the proposal, believing it would have insulted the Indonesian military.

-East Timor Special Autonomy Referendum
+East Timorese independence referendum

 The United Nations Mission in East Timor (UNAMET) was established to organise and conduct a referendum on the question of independence.
 It was composed of police and observers rather than military personnel.
 The UN-sponsored referendum held on 30 August 1999 showed overwhelming approval for East Timorese independence from Indonesia.
 After the result was announced on 4 September, violent clashes, instigated by a suspected anti-independence militia, sparked a humanitarian and security crisis in the region, with Xanana Gusmão calling for a UN peacekeeping force the same day.
 Many East Timorese were killed, with as many as 500,000 displaced and around half fleeing the territory.

 On 6 September, Operation Spitfire commenced with Royal Australian Air Force (RAAF) C-130 Hercules aircraft evacuating UNAMET staff, foreign nationals and refugees, including Bishop Belo, to Darwin from Dili and Baucau airfields with protection provided by unarmed Special Air Service Regiment (SASR) soldiers.